sufrin/RegexKit/README.md

-the number of recognition machine cycles they execute that causes them to abort if it is exceeded. *This is a pragmatic and expedient solution to the performance issues that would arise from an attempt to detect non termination: we may
+the number of recognition machine cycles they execute that causes them to abort if it is exceeded. *This is a pragmatic and expedient solution to the performance issues that would arise from an attempt to detect non termination: we find a more efficient method of non-termination detection in due course; but it's not a priority for us.*

 ## Examples